 The quotes above and the claims they contain aren’t based on systematic observations.
 Rather, this is the story about how little it takes for the human mind to start seeing patterns in random data.
 You concede a goal twice in the 2nd minute, and you immediately start suspecting a conspiracy lurking in the dark.
 In reality, this is your mind playing tricks on you.

 Having said that, it is quite likely that goals aren’t equally distributed over the match.
-Apart from stoppage time goals, football statisticians have found that the probability of scoring to increase towards the end of the match.
+Apart from stoppage time goals, football statisticians have found that the probability of scoring increases towards the end of the match.
 Bookmakers use this knowledge to calculate live odds during matches.

 This could easily be the case with FIFA as well, even though we have no information to confirm this.